zhcmeng/smolagents/docs/source/en/tutorials/tools.md

 - As per the above point, **all imports should be defined directky within the tool's functions**, else you will get an error when trying to call [`~Tool.save`] or [`~Tool.push_to_hub`] with your custom tool.
 - If you subclass the `__init__` method, you can give it no other argument than `self`.
 This is because arguments set during a specific tool instance's initialization are hard to track, which prevents from sharing them properly to the hub.
 And anyway, the idea of making a specific class is that you can already set class attributes for anything you need to hard-code (just set `your_variable=(...)` directly under the `class YourTool(Tool):` line).
 And of course you can still create a class attribute anywhere in your code by assigning stuff to `self.your_variable`.

+Once your tool is pushed to Hub, you can visualize it.
+[Here](https://huggingface.co/spaces/m-ric/hf-model-downloads) is the `model_downloads_tool` that I've pushed.
+It has a nice gradio interface.

+When diving into the tool files, you can find that all the tool's logic is under [tool.py](https://huggingface.co/spaces/m-ric/hf-model-downloads/blob/main/tool.py).
+That is where you can inspect a tool shared by someone else.

-Once your tool is pushed to Hub, you can load it with the [`~Tool.load_tool`] function and pass it to the `tools` parameter in your agent.
+Then you can load the tool with [`load_tool`] or create it with [`~Tool.from_hub`] and pass it to the `tools` parameter in your agent.
-Since running tools means running custom code, you need to make sure you trust the repository, and pass `trust_remote_code=True`.
+Since running tools means running custom code, you need to make sure you trust the repository, thus we require to pass `trust_remote_code=True` to load a tool from the Hub.

 ```python
 from smolagents import load_tool, CodeAgent